 - "Employee(s)" refers to any University Faculty or Staff member.

 - "Face Mask" refers to a face covering, which is comprised of a 3-ply cloth or other medically approved material.
-The mask must be worn in such a way that it fully covers the mouth and nose of a person.
+The mask should be worn in such a way that it fully covers the mouth and nose of a person.